Who Is at Fault in a Rear-end Accident?

 An Automotive Manufacturer

-Sometimes, a vehicle’s mechanical, electronic, or system failure causes a rear-end accident.
+In some cases, a vehicle's mechanical or electronic system can fail and cause a rear-end accident.

 For example:

-• A malfunctioning collision warning system that fails to alert a driver to a hazard ahead or behind; or
+• A malfunctioning collision warning system that fails to alert a driver to a hazard ahead or behind

 State laws hold manufacturers strictly liable when their products fail to function as intended under normal use conditions.
 Strict liability means manufacturers have automatic liability for a crash, even if they took reasonable steps to ensure the safety of their products.